Can I Sell My House With A Tax Lien? Selling Property With Delinquent Taxes

 If you don’t have enough equity in your home, you might not be able to sell your property for a high enough figure to pay off both your remaining mortgage and your unpaid taxes.
 If this happens to you, you’ll either have to pay off your taxes before you sell your home or ask the government body you owe to discharge your tax debt.

-There are different strategies you can take to sell your home if it has a tax lien on it.
+There are different strategies you can take to pay off a property tax lien.

 Sell Your Home To Cover The Tax Debt